What:

 - GAPA reaches this target population through income-generating activities, psychosocial support, and training on management of orphans and vulnerable children.

-- Income generating activities within support groups include: gardening, poultry keeping, goat keeping, sheep keeping, charcoal selling, farming and bead work.
+- Income-generating activities within support groups include: gardening, poultry keeping, goat keeping, sheep keeping, charcoal selling, farming and bead work.
 We have also recently added liquid soap making and mat making to the list of activities.

 - 34 homes have been reconstructed or improved for the health and safety of the grandmothers